Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

 # EKS-Autoscaler-Pod-Node
 aws eks auto scaler for Node &amp; pod

-- EKS master Node AutoScaling is EKS.
+- EKS master Node AutoScaling is fully managed by EKS.

 - There are two Scaling in EKS:
   1. Node AutoScaling (Cluster AutoScaler & karpenter)